5 min read

 Most people suffer because they are half-alive.
 They are physically and mentally alive, but it’s not enough.
 So what they do is desperately try to enliven themselves through external means: money, relationships, sex, power, and even spirituality.

-— Sadhguru, a venerated yogi and trainer of Mindvalley’s A Yogi’s Guide to Joy
+— Sadhguru, trainer of Mindvalley’s A Yogi’s Guide to Joy

 But the only way to attain joy from within is to take responsibility for your life.
 It’s your ability to respond, which is your ability to be alive.